Game changers in special education and autism

 The College of Education not only produces game-changing research in special education and autism; it is home to one of five regional training centers of The Autism Program (TAP), which offers services to support people with ASD.

-With a family is diagnosed, we are considered the first point of contact after that diagnosis.Linda Tortorelli, program coordinator, TAP
+When a family is diagnosed, we are considered the first point of contact after that diagnosis.Linda Tortorelli, program coordinator, TAP

 “When a family is diagnosed, we are considered the first point of contact after that diagnosis,” says Linda Tortorelli, program coordinator for TAP.
 “We offer education, resources, referrals, and we help people figure out how to start on this journey.”